telerik/report-server-docs/dotnet-docs/using-microsoft.entra-id-linux.md

 	![Trigger the creation of new client secret in the Azure portal.](../images/rs-net-images/microsoft-entra-id-creating-client-secret-step.png)

 	> Once the secret is created, copy and save the secret value as it will be used in the Report Server later.
 Note that you can do this only at this step.
-The failure would require another secret to be created, saved and used.
+The failure would require another secret to be created, saved, and used.

 ### 3. EntraID Setup on a local Telerik Report Server for .NET installation on Linux